MKesenheimer/fault-injection-library/docs/getting_started.md

 The next step is to copy an existing glitching script and to adapt it to your needs.
 Start by copying `fault-injection-library/example/pico-glitcher.py`.
 More example projects are located at `fault-injection-library/projects`.

+See [examples](examples.md) for more information how to use findus and the Pico Glitcher.